HOW TO WIRE UP AN ELECTRIC FAN.

 Recently, Stafford Vehicle Components have produced an aluminium "tube" that you fit into the top hose, these have a tapped boss welded onto them that will accept a sender switch from either the Ford Fiesta, or a Vauxhall.
 You just wire these into your fan, and you're away.
 I much prefer this method, as both the Ford & Vauxhall items are reliable, but easily obtained for a couple of pound, if that, from your local breaker.

 OK, that's the switch, now the fan.
-I have personally used a couple of fans from the scrap yard, a Citroen BX is a "Pusher" and a Volvo 440,(I think) is a "puller" Both of these fans are very powerful, obviously there are other ones around and you may use something different, but whatever you use, expect to pay up to £10 for one from the scrapyard.
+I have personally used a couple of fans from the scrap yard, a Citroen BX is a "Pusher" and a Volvo 340,(I think) is a "puller" Both of these fans are very powerful, obviously there are other ones around and you may use something different, but whatever you use, expect to pay up to £10 for one from the scrapyard.

-A couple of problems that can occur with electric fans incorrectly wired are, the fan will come on whilst the water cools, even when the car is switched off, and with these powerful fans drawing a lot of current, I've seen cars that have stalled, be unable to be restarted if the fan is running, and only when it stops is there enough power to start the engine. this makes for red faces at traffic lights etc. should you be in this predicament.
+A couple of problems that can occur with electric fans incorrectly wired are, the fan will come on whilst the water cools, even when the car is switched off, and with these powerful fans drawing a lot of current, I've seen cars that have stalled and be unable to be restarted if the fan is running, and only when it stops is there enough power to start the engine.
+This makes for red faces at traffic lights etc. should you be in this predicament.

 We have found the best way to wire them up is as below, and it will work for any fan & switch combination.
 You need to make sure that you connect it to the correct terminal on the starter solenoid though!